GRudinsky/sei-project-2/readme.md

 ![ga_logo](https://user-images.githubusercontent.com/38439393/70393846-99b26800-19e6-11ea-82a0-35c1b5738321.png)
 # SEI Project 2: News On The Mews

+Update: Click [here](https://github.com/GRudinsky/sei-project-2) for refactored version of the same app with separate UI components and React Hooks.
+---

 ## Overview

 News On The Mews is an online web application that displays news headlines on different topics and in different languages from all over the world.